MakerSkys/python3-web-spider/README.md

 # python3-web-spider
-this is some web spider code which use python3
+Some web spider code which use python3